objectscript/cos-guidelines/README.md

-# Caché ObjectScript (COS) Code Guidelines
+# Caché ObjectScript Code Guidelines

-This is the first approximation of Caché ObjectScript (COS) guidelines we use for github.com/intersystems-ru projects.
+This is the first approximation of Caché ObjectScript guidelines we use for github.com/intersystems-ru projects.
 There are mandatory and recommended parts.

 We do not plan to be very restrictive, but want be rather flexible enough and allow any *reasonable* style.
 Here is the general advice: use common sense and try to *be consistent* wherever you write code.